joel-day/LeetCode-Workspace/README.md

 # 58. Length of Last Word
 #### Intuition:
-The goal here is find the length of the last word.
-To do this, first 'clean up' any extra whitespaces in the string, then isolate the word by splitting on the last white space.
+The goal here is to find the length of the last word.
+To do this, first 'clean up' any extra white spaces in the string, then isolate the word by splitting on the last white space.
 Once the word is isolated into its own variable, simply count the letters with len().

 Note: To avoid processing the entire sting, 'rsplit' and 'rstrip' are used to begin at the end of the list.

 #### Approach:
-- Remove the leading and trailing whitespacves with 'rstrip'
+- Remove the leading and trailing whitespaces with 'rstrip'
 - Use rsplit(' ', 1)[-1] to begin splitting from the end, split only once, and save the last chunk as a variable (last_word).
 - Use len() to get the length of the word